Most Affordable Home Security Cameras

 Product Specs

 Equipment Costs Packages starting at $250.96 Monitoring Options Professional and DIY Monthly Monitoring Costs Starts at $22.99 per month Contract Lengths Month-to-month Installation Options DIY or professional Smart Platform Integration Alexa and Google Home When just looking at retail prices, you might wonder how SimpliSafe topped our list of the most affordable security cameras.
-Well, like ADT, SimpliSafe regularly runs sales that include free security cameras with the purchase of any security system which typically starts at $125.
+Well, like ADT, SimpliSafe regularly runs sales that include free security cameras with the purchase of any security system which typically starts around $200.

 >> Check Out: Compare SimpliSafe vs ADT Home Security